PREVIOUS

 Chapter 2: The World of Grandis

 Grandis was the one of the three worlds created by the Overseers, separated from Maple World and Tynerum by a dimensional barrier.
 Grandis was a much different place from Maple World, with one year on Grandis being roughly equal to ten years on Maple World.
 Because of the countless wars over the eons, Grandis was also known as the Graveyard of Warriors.
-Unlike the sole planet of Maple World, Grandis was a planetary system composed of the planet Grandis and thirteen moons, of which seven are currently known: Cheong-woon, Narin, Ristonia, Savage Terminal, Verdel, Vulpes, and an unnamed moon that hosts the cities of Heliseum and Pantheon.
+Similar to Maple World, Grandis was a planet with several moons, one of which being named Verdel.
+Grandis was split into three regions - Western Grandis, Central Grandis, and Eastern Grandis.

 Grandis was home to many species, but the three largest were the Flora, the Nova, and the Anima.
 In the time of the Ancient Gods, a cult called the Black Nova worshiped one of the Ancient Gods of the Nova called Satiras the Devil Dragon, who had fallen to evil in his quest for power.
 Through Satiras, the Black Nova gained the power of Malice, allowing them to conquer all of Grandis.
 In order to keep the other Nova, the remaining dragon gods created a holy relic called the Outrigger.
 This relic contained the will of the Ancient Gods of the Nova, such that it could only be used for the protection of the Nova.